What is rectal prolapse?

 Talk with your healthcare providers about the risks, benefits, and possible side effects of all treatments.

-What are the possible complications of rectal prolapse?
+What are possible complications of rectal prolapse?

 The 2 main possible complications are:

 - The rectal prolapse can’t be pushed back into the rectum.
-This can cause the blood supply to the prolapse to be cut off.
+It can cause the blood supply to the prolapse to be cut off.
 This is called strangulation.
 It’s painful and needs emergency treatment.

 - The rectal prolapse happens again.
 This is common.
 Following your healthcare provider’s advice on lifestyle changes can help prevent it happening again.
-This means preventing constipation.
+That means preventing constipation.
 Lifestyle changes may include eating a high-fiber diet and drinking enough water.